 There are different types of soil and some augers work better than others in specific types of conditions.
 If you have clay soil, you will have to learn how to use a post hole digger in clay to get your holes drilled.

 Read on to learn exactly how to use your post hole auger in soil that is clay based.

 By far, the best way to dig up clay soil is with the best post hole auger.
 But there are a ton of different auger brands and bits to choose from.
 Some folks are keen on using a tractor auger, or going completely old school and digging out the holes with a hand auger called a clam shell digger.

 Clay soil compacts easily while drilling holes with an auger, making it the most challenging soil to drill.
-It's a battle where you make super slow progress.
-Like only being able to drill a few inches in an hour, and that's even with a powerful auger and a few helpers.
+So augers do work, but it’s a battle where you make super slow progress.
+Like only being able to drill a few inches in an hour, and that’s even with a powerful auger and a few helpers.

 Best Post Hole Digger for Clay Soil